grseko/login-rest-service/readme.md

 **Gradle:** I chose Gradle mostly to keep my project XML-free.
 I've used it a little before and I still don't feel like I truly get it.
 The next step is to harness the power of Gradle tasks!

 ## Further Development
-* Break off the configuration part of `Application` class into a `Configuration` class to enforce separation of concerns.
 * Configure MongoDB not use the default database.
 * Add integration tests.
 * Remove the debug commands from the `Application` class.